openbullet/openbullet2-docs/docs/proxies/general-info.md

 :::

 ### Where to get them
-There are a few places to get **free** proxies, although you should not expect a great quality in terms of ping, reliability and anonimity.
+There are a few places to get **free** proxies, although you should not expect a great quality in terms of ping, reliability and anonymity.
 The most popular place to get free proxies from is [proxyscrape.com](https://proxyscrape.com/).
 After downloading free proxies, it is always good practice to check them with a proxy checker.

 :::info INFO
 OpenBullet 2 has a built-in proxy checker, check out the [proxy check guide](./check-proxies.md).